dragginzgame/mimic/README.md

 ##### lib

 Libraries.
 Notably ulid is wrapped here and also wrapped within the ORM, just so we can use it as a raw API CandidType, and also within the ORM where it gains a whole lot more features.

-##### backend/core/orm
+Do these need to be separate crates?

-##### backend/core/schema
+##### core/config

+Framework-level runtime configuration.
+Magic numbers, hash seeds, directories etc.

+Anything compile time we would have to pass into Mimic as an environment variable or rust feature.

-##### backend/core/service
+##### core/schema

-Core-level services.
-This @todo@ will probably get rolled into Schema as really all the services just load in and repackage Schema data.
-Perhaps there could be plugin services, but those could probably live in app/ land.
+The runtime schema can be accessed from this crate.

 ##### core/state

 Core-level state.
 This was moved out of the actor classes as we couldn't reference it anywhere and the macro code we had to use was becoming hard to maintain.

 This crate contains runtime state, which isn't great but we have a strict interface that allows access to it which somewhat lessens the concerns.

 ##### core/wasm

 Currently this crate contains one helper struct that allows you to store and retrieve Wasm bytes at runtime, allowing the root canister to create canisters on demand.

 This logic has only been moved into a separate crate so that we can reference it via nested crates like api, and not have to rely on the actor.

+##### orm

+##### orm/macros

+This is the home of all the macros that allow you to create the data model, for instance #[entity], #[newtype]

+##### orm/schema

+##### types